banatibalazs/pdf-watermark-remover/README.md

 ```

-## Note
+## Troubleshooting

+- **Trackbars not visible:**

+   If you cannot see the trackbar, try decreasing the `max_height` parameter.

+   **Note:** On Linux, the trackbars are displayed at the bottom of the window, while on Windows, they are displayed at the top.

+- **Process is too slow:**

-Large files or high DPI can slow the reading of the PDF file.
-If the process is too slow,
+   If the process is too slow, try decreasing the `dpi` parameter.

-consider decreasing the DPI or using smaller PDFs.
-This project is for educational purposes and should not infringe on copyrights.
+## Disclaimer

+This script is for educational purposes only.
+The watermark removal process may not be perfect and may not work for all types of watermarks.
+The script may also remove parts of the image that are not watermarks.
+Use this script at your own risk.